schaechinger/internetmarke/README.md

 ### Authenticate user

-Once the partner credentials have been set, you can login with your account that should be used for the payment.
+Once the partner credentials have been set, you can login with your user account that should be used for the payment.

 ```javascript
 const user = factory.createUser({